 When a medical professional wants to perform any medical procedure on a patient, they must inform the patient and obtain their consent (unless there is an emergency situation in which they cannot obtain consent to perform life-saving measures).

 For complex medical procedures that could be risky for a patient, a doctor or surgeon must obtain informed consent from the patient (or their guardian) and have them sign a consent form.
 Informed consent is much more than just telling you what will happen during the procedure.
 Your doctor must have a conversation with you and discuss the following:

 After having that conversation, you can then choose to consent to the procedure or not.
 If a healthcare professional does not have that conversation touching on those details, or sends a lesser-qualified person to discuss the treatment with you, they did not obtain informed consent.

 Problems with informed consent often arise when a healthcare professional fails to explain the risks associated with the procedure.
 If a patient ends up with an injury or illness they should have known was a possibility but were never told about, they may have a medical malpractice case.

 Signing a consent form also does not excuse a medical professional’s negligent or careless actions while performing a procedure.
 Medical mistakes are the third leading cause of death in this country, killing approximately 250,000 people each year.
 When a doctor or surgeon fails to provide the minimum standard of care to their patient, they could be held responsible for injuries and illnesses that occur.

 If you or someone you love has been injured due to the careless or negligent actions of a medical professional, seek legal assistance immediately.
 A consent form does not give medical professional immunity from facing a lawsuit.
-At The Weitz Firm, we will investigate what happened in your case and work to recover the compensation you need, including:
+At The Weitz Firm, LLC, we will investigate what happened in your case and work to recover the compensation you need, including: